tiiuae/sbomnix/README.md

 ```bash
 $ sbomnix /path/to/result
 ```
-Note: store paths carry no record of which nixpkgs version produced them, so nixpkgs metadata enrichment is skipped by default.
-Pass `--meta-nixpkgs` to supply a nixpkgs source explicitly, or see [Nixpkgs Metadata Source Selection](#nixpkgs-metadata-source-selection).
+Note: store paths carry no record of which nixpkgs version produced them, so nixpkgs metadata enrichment is skipped.
+Use a flakeref target to get metadata.
+The output SBOM still records that no automatic nixpkgs metadata source was available.

-#### Nixpkgs Metadata Source Selection
-`sbomnix` enriches packages with nixpkgs metadata, such as descriptions, licenses, maintainers, and homepage links, when it can select a nixpkgs source that is tied to the target.

-For flakeref targets, `sbomnix` uses the target flake context.
-NixOS toplevel flakerefs are handled through the selected NixOS package set, so overlays, package overrides, nixpkgs config, and system-specific package-set changes can be represented.

-Store-path targets skip nixpkgs metadata by default; pass `--meta-nixpkgs` to choose the source explicitly.

-`--meta-nixpkgs <flakeref-or-path>` scans an explicit nixpkgs source.
-`--meta-nixpkgs nix-path` scans the `nixpkgs=` entry from `NIX_PATH` as an explicit opt-in source. `--exclude-meta` disables this enrichment and cannot be combined with `--meta-nixpkgs`.

-CycloneDX and SPDX outputs record the selected metadata source in document metadata, including fields such as `nixpkgs:metadata_source_method`, `nixpkgs:path`, `nixpkgs:rev`, `nixpkgs:flakeref`, `nixpkgs:version`, and `nixpkgs:message`.

 #### Visualize Package Dependencies
 `sbomnix` uses structured Nix JSON to find package dependencies where